HatchApps/xavier-help/clients.md

 To assign tags to clients in bulk, from the central Tags view click on a purple tag to select it.
 You will be able to see below how many clients are associated with that tag.
 Click to open the list of clients associated/not associated with that tag, and search or select from the list to add or remove clients.
+Then click the _Update_ button to set those tags.

 To set tags against a client at the client level, from the Overview sidebar select _Configuration > General_.
-You'll see the option to search and select tags to apply.
+You'll see the option to search and select tags to apply to that client.

 Tags are visible on the [Client List](/clients.html#client-list), [Client Overview](/clients.html#client-overview) and in the [Practice Dashboard](/clients.html#practice-dashboard).
 In both the Client List and the Practice Dashboard, you